TFong1/sf_crime/gcp/README.md

     ![Select Key Type JSON](../images/BigQuery-Create-Credentials-05.png)

 6. Download the .json keys to any folder.
-This JSON file will be used to set up dbt later.
+This JSON file will be used to set up terraform and dbt later.

 ## Create Service Account for the ELT/Airflow Process